ldwhite/BlackScholes/README.md

 # Black-Scholes Model Option Calculator

 This Python script constructs a DataClass which, when provided with the Option category (Equity, FX, etc), type (call or put), strike price, price of the underlying, days to expiration (which the user must divide by total days in the year), interest rate, foreign interest rate (if an FX option), and annualized volatility.
+This script will then generate an Option object with the option's premium, as well as all of its greeks, as attributes to that object.

 The option premium of a European call, C, is given by
 $$C = S e^{(b - r)t} N(d_{1}) - X e^{-rt} N(d_{2})$$